Rubén Rivera

-Career
+Professional career

 New York Yankees (1990–1997)

 Rivera was signed by the New York Yankees in 1990.
 He made his professional debut with the Gulf Coast Yankees in 1992 and his major league debut with the Yankees on September 3, 1995.
 Rivera was highly touted as a prospect, being ranked as high as second overall amongst prospects by Baseball America in 1995, third in 1996, and ninth in 1997.

 He played in 46 games for the 1996 New York Yankees.
 He was added to the postseason roster, and appeared in the 1996 American League Division Series.